 And three Elephant Garlic cloves.
 I couldn’t believe the size of them!
 I put a 50p next to one of the cloves so you can see just how huge they are!

 If you’ve never planted garlic before, it’s really easy.
-So easy your cat could do it.

 1. Separate the bulb into cloves